 A fender mirror is a convex mirror attached to the side of a vehicle for the purposes of increasing driver visibility and observing other lanes of traffic.
-It also aids the driver in parking and manoeuvring.
+It also helps drivers see better when parking and manoeuvring.

-From the Suzuki Samurai to the Nissan Skyline GT-R, there are many examples of cars being produced in Japan with fender mirrors from the factory.
+From the Suzuki Samurai to the Nissan Skyline GT-R, there are many examples of cars with fender mirrors being produced in Japan and elsewhere.
 It’s not uncommon to see them used on vintage cars in other countries, too – like the British-built Jaguar XK120.